Quiet area: Background and history

 In the planning processes for everyday landscapes, the sound environment has traditionally been given relatively low priority.
 If sound is at all considered, it is mostly in response to problems with environmental noise, dealt with through measurements of sound pressure levels and technical solutions.

 Strategies to avoid noise have existed at least since ancient Greece and have been implemented on a wider scale since the 1970s in the western world.
 While playing a critical role to reduce noise and associated problems with health, noise management does not take account of the experiential qualities inherent in sound.
 With "quiet areas", it can be said that focus started to shift from noise to include also the potential qualities in the sound environment, like twittering birds, rustling vegetation and rippling water.
 This holistic way of thinking is in line with the discourse on soundscape, a research field that started to become influential around the same time as the concept of quiet areas was introduced.

 In the EU, the notion of quiet areas can be traced to 1996 when it was mentioned in a Green Paper on "Future Noise Policy".
 Today, the concept is mostly associated with the influential directive on environmental noise from 2002 (2002/49/EC), where it is stipulated that member states should map their quiet areas as well as formulate strategies to protect them from future noise exposure.
 The instructions and definitions on quiet areas that were mentioned in the directive were vague, and clarifications and guidelines have been added subsequently.

 Definitions and identification strategies

 Definitions of what a "quiet area" is varies widely, which is partly a result of the formulations used in the END Directive.
 The directive makes a distinction between two types of quiet areas; in "open country" and in "agglomerations", which are defined as follows:

 In other words; to a large extent, the END directive leaves it to each member state to formulate their own definitions of what qualifies as a quiet area.
 A number of different interpretations and definitions have come out as a result, many of these were collected in a subsequent publication in the union entitled "Good Practice Guide on quiet areas".
-Definitions typically include a reference to a benchmark sound pressure level between 25-55 dBA.
+Definitions typically include a reference to a benchmark sound pressure level between 25 and 55 dBA.